Pay Per Click for Marketing Research

 Test Alternative Marketing Concepts

 The point is, there is no need to debate marketing alternatives.
 Simply test alternatives.
 There is no more efficient means of doing so than with pay per click ads.
-Pay per click ads allow you as a marketing manager to declare with statistical certainty which alternative will generate more profit for your company.
+PPC ads allow you as a marketing manager to declare with certainty which alternative will generate more profit for your company.
 No more betting your career on decisions made on a wing and a prayer.
 And since Pay Per Click campaigns, used for research, are self-funding, the opportunities for testing alternatives are limited only by your imagination.